tomazzlender/snapshot_inspector/README.md

 end
 ```

-An example in mailer tests:
+An example in mailer test:

 ```ruby
 test "welcome mail" do